pcanz/grammar-parser/docs/overview.md

 The `year`, `month` and `day` rules are defined using standard regular expressions.
 As usual, the `\d` represents a digit character `[0-9]`, and `\d{4}` matches four digits.

 The `grit` function is a JavaScript [template literal tag function] which reads the Grit grammar rules as a DSL (Domain Specific Language).
 The result of the `grit` function is a `date` parser object.
-The parser provides a `match` function that will match input text according to the grammar rule specification.
+The parser provides a `parse` function that will match input text according to the grammar rule specification.

 [template literal tag function]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals